-- The Aspen Parkland ecoregion is part of the Prairies Ecozone, and extends from southwestern Manitoba, through Saskatchewan, to central Alberta.
-The ecoregion has some of the most productive agricultural land in the prairies and much of the ecoregion has been converted to agriculture, with pockets of wildlife habitat. - Not sure about which region you live or work in?
-Go to www. pollinator.org/guides and click on Ecoregion Locator for help. - Short, warm summers and long cold winters with mean summer temperature of 15°C and mean winter temperature of -12.5°C... - Ж Mean annual precipitation of 400-500 mm. - 🔀 Fertile, warm black soils. - Some glacial till landscapes with numerous small lakes, ponds, and sloughs.
+- The Lake Manitoba Plain ecoregion is part of the Prairies Ecozone and extends from south central Manitoba, northwestward to Lake Dauphin in southern Manitoba.
+The ecoregion has some of the most productive agricultural in Manitoba and much of the ecoregion has been converted to agriculture, with pockets of wildlife habitat.
+In addition to agriculture, hunting and water recreation are major land uses. - Not sure about which region you live or work in?
+Go to www. pollinator.org/guides and click on Ecoregion Locator for help. - The plain has an elevation ranging from about 410m asl to 218m asl at Lake Winnipeg. - This is the warmest and most humid ecoregion in the prairies ecozone. - The mean summer temperature is 16°C and the mean winter temperature is -12.5°C. - Mean annual precipitation ranges from 450-700mm.